Senteris-Team/SentDiscordBot/README.md

-# Sent Discord Bot (In the archive until mid-November)
+# Sent Discord Bot

-The bot is still under development and useless:(
+The bot is still under development and do not work yet:(

 Oh my!
 It is Sent discord bot!
 ARE WE GONNA DIE!?